AlColeNS/search-expiscor/README.md

 }
 ```

-The key to adopting this approach for services is to ensure that there are a collection of reserved fields (e.g. id, name, version, etc.) and relationships (e.g. access control list) that are always present in the document.
+The key to adopting this approach for services is to ensure that there are a collection of reserved fields (e.g. id, name, version, is_latest, etc.) and relationships (e.g. access control list) that are always present in the document.

 ## Content Source Types ##